madelinegannon/jetson-nano-accessories/utility-belt/README.md

 Here's a few project ideas to get started:
 - Build your own DIY Head Mounted Device.
 - Make robotic garments that respond to their environment.
-- Create a Sixth Sense that lets to navigate the world in a new way.
+- Create a "sixth sense" that lets to navigate the world in a new way.
 - Make a sassy robotic parrot that lives on your shoulder.